OpenDSA/OpenDSA/RST/en/Glossary.rst

       :to-term: strategy :label: example
       :to-term: visitor :label: example

-      An abstraction for describing the design of programs |---|
-      that is, the interactions of objects and classes.
+      An abstraction for describing the design of programs, that is, the interactions of objects and classes.
       Experienced software designers learn and reuse patterns for combining software components, and design patterns allow